 Chemical: Several different types of chemical treatments are available.
 The most common chemical application methods are soil injection and soil drench.
 Imidacloprid and dinotefuran are the most effective chemical types.
 Research has proven that chemical treatments can last typically up to 5 years before a second treatment is needed.
 Please consult the TDF or your local forestry or tree care professional for more information on chemical management options for HWA.

 Insecticidal soaps and horticultural oils: These can be sprayed on hemlocks when the objective is immediate control of insects.
 If complete coverage is achieved, these agents act by smothering all invertebrates on the tree at the time of treatment.
 There is no residual effect, so HWA could re-infest the tree immediately.
 With this method, there is an increased risk of applicator contamination and increased concern with drift, since the product is sprayed on the foliage.
 This treatment method is appropriate for smaller, more accessible trees that could be treated frequently.
 It would not be appropriate for treating large or inaccessible trees.

 What can you do?

-The Tennessee Hemlock Conservation Partnership, which encompasses staff from the Tennessee Wildlife Resources Agency, Tennessee Department of Environment and Conservation, Tennessee Division of Forestry, National Park Service, The Nature Conservancy, US Forest Service, University of Tennessee, as well as concerned individuals, have identified Hemlock Conservation Areas (HCAs) on public lands where treatment to save hemlocks will take place over the next several years.
-The THCP is now accepting donations that will be used to treat priority Hemlock Conservation Areas on state public lands.
-For more information and to make a donation, you can visit the Tennessee Wildlife Resources Foundation.
+The Tennessee Hemlock Conservation Partnership, which encompasses staff from the Tennessee Wildlife Resources Agency, Tennessee Department of Environment and Conservation, Tennessee Division of Forestry, National Park Service, The Nature Conservancy, US Forest Service, University of Tennessee, as well as concerned individuals, have identified Hemlock Conservation Areas (HCAs) on public lands where treatments have been conducted to conserve hemlocks.